Bankoga/golem/docs/catch_22/17_media_of_personal_weight.md

 - Crouching Tiger, Hidden Dragon (which I went to see with subtitles in theaters with my grandparents)
 - Fuck you Miyazaki Endeavours...
 Too much is too much...
 - Endless Waltz
+- There are a few other corporation entities here (..........)
+- By and large though, live action I've eschewed
+- Avengers
+- Into the Spiderverse
+- The entire MCU has been pretty awesome but most don't end up here.
+I do not care to differentiate.
+- Endgame (though I can't see it for a few weeks bc fam.
+Though I'm not concerned about spoilers.
+Tis pretty obvi, heroic sacrifices are made, Thanos gets whomped(ish it's always an ish.
+They can't kill death.
+Unless he's not death.
+Then who the fuck is this imposter, and how did dey gauntlet?), shit happens, life is better(ish))

 Fun Fact: I once lost a Minnox camera for over 5 years inside a pocket on an underjumpsuit thing for space travler likes.